 And it's crucial that every American have access to the education and skills they need to get the jobs of the future.

-So we will fight to make college tuition free for the middle class and debt free for everyone.
+So we will fight to make college tuition-free for the middle class and debt-free for everyone.

-Raising the federal minimum wage won't just put more money in the pockets of low-income families.
+Raising the federal minimum wage won't just put more money in the pockets of low-income families, it also means they will spend more at the businesses in their neighborhoods.

 We need to get incomes and wages rising, and it will help the whole economy grow and be fairer.